 To avoid the outdated-tech trap, companies must infuse discipline into their tech management processes and take a business-focused approach to keeping their tech current.
 By doing so, they can sustain the growth momentum they gained in their early years.

 This article is part of our Born-Digital study, where AlixPartners set out to research born-digital companies' unique blend of strengths and challenges and identify the most pressing needs and areas of focus needed to sustain their success.
-See all the articles in our series here.

 It’s easy to assume that born-digital companies always have the latest and greatest technology.
 But that’s not necessarily true.
 Indeed, we’ve found that technology is one of the toughest areas for these businesses to keep up—perhaps because they feel committed to the breakthroughs that launched them.
 Equally important, many technologies are quickly and easily copied, so they don’t, in themselves, provide a competitive advantage forever.
 In a strange irony, it’s the very pace of technology change that can render born-digital companies obsolete as soon as even more agile newcomers muscle into their markets.